sandeepsalwan1/LLMTraining/README.md

 # Asymptote AI: Gemma 3 for Code Generation

-This project aims to leverage Google's Gemma 3 language models, optimized with Unsloth, to generate Asymptote vector graphics code.
+This project aims to finetune Google's Gemma 3 language models, optimized with Unsloth, to generate Asymptote vector graphics code.
 It features a script to build custom Asymptote code-image datasets and a framework for model fine-tuning and inference.

 ## Core Features